SPQR: The Empire's Darkest Hour

 SPQR: The Empire's Darkest Hour, also known simply as SPQR, is a computer adventure game by American studio CyberSites and published in 1995 by GT Interactive.
 Set in Ancient Rome, the player must solve a number of puzzles to uncover a criminal who wants to destroy Rome.

+Gameplay

+In SPQR: The Empire's Darkest Hour, players take on the role of a sleuth in Ancient Rome, tasked with preventing the city's destruction in 205 AD by an unknown saboteur called the Calamitus.
+Summoned by patron Cornelius—recently arrested during an imperial crackdown—players begin investigation from his office after escaping the sewers.
+Using a futuristic device called the Navitor, players explore Rome's streets and buildings remotely, searching for clues hidden in the journals of five suspects.
+These journals update over the course of a year in game time, offering insights into motives and agendas.
+Movement is restricted to predetermined paths displayed through still, photorealistic screens rather than free 3D navigation.
+Reading is central to progress, with dozens of screens of information and lengthy notebooks, making investigation more about absorbing text than interacting with characters or dynamic events.

 Plot

 The player is an unnamed character, a friend of the inventor Cornelius who has been arrested.
 His arrest was on the suspicion that he is involved with the Calamitus, a figure who intends to destroy Rome.
 The game starts underneath Cornelius's workshop, and once the player has entered the workshop itself they receive a message about his arrest.
 The message also gives the names of five possible Calamiti: